 School Based Enrichment Programs

 Bush Rangers WA is a youth-based conservation and community development program run by the Department of Biodiversity, Conservation and Attractions - Parks and Wildlife Service and supported by Cadets WA and the Department for Local Government and Communities.
 It supports young Western Australians to take an active role in the conservation of the natural environment and better understand the mechanisms for its management.
 Bush Rangers is a School Curriculum and Standards Authority (SCSA) endorsed program and completion counts towards meeting requirements of the WA Certificate of Education (WACE).
+There are also opportunities for students to complete their Duke of Edinburgh Award.

 Our program has a focus in marine life along our coastline and works closely with the local environmental stakeholders.
 It offers students in Years 9 to 12 the opportunity to receive training in first aid, bush craft, survival, navigation, camp cooking, teamwork, leadership, initiative and problem solving through various camps and practical nature conservation projects.
 The program encourages students to develop an appreciation for local environmental issues and to take action for positive change.
+Our program is proudly supported by Lotterywest grants.

 Newton Moore Senior High School encourages students to develop their leadership skills to support their peers and the wider community.
 The opportunity to join one of our Student Leadership groups in Years 7 through to Year 12 allows students to develop the qualities that will see them succeed throughout life.
 Each leadership group meets regularly working as a team to raise issues of student concern.
 Leadership skills such as communication, management, confidence and critical thinking are developed through school events, peer mentoring and leadership forums.